Anachor/PC/readme.md

 ### 1.  circuit_file

 This file contains the circuit to be computed.
-In addition, it also contains which inputs are assigned to alice and bob
+It also contains which inputs are assigned to alice and bob

 **Format**:
 - The file starts with a description of the circuit